noshitsecurity/triassic.github.io/agenda.md

 `7.
 Updates, DR, Backups, and Managed Identities`

-We will demonstrate and discuss backups and DR, as well as the best way to approach the idea of a "service account" eg service principal, and what managed identities can do for your infrastructure.<br /><br />
+We will demonstrate and discuss backups and DR, as well as the best way to approach the idea of a "service account" eg service principal, and what Automation Accounts and managed identities can do for your infrastructure.<br /><br />

 `8.
 Operational Excellence and High Availability`

-We will go over availability limitations, region fail-back, and the true cost of Azure Firewall, DDoS protection, and doing business in the cloud at the lowest bottom line.<br /><br /><br /><br />
+We will go over availability limitations, region fail-back, and the true cost of Azure Firewall, DDoS protection, and doing business in the cloud at the lowest bottom line.<br /><br />

+`9.
+Practical Application Session 09-17-2020`

+Students take the wheel; the resource locks are removed and students build resilient Zero Trust Azure Cloud architecture with assumption of breach present, and industry-leading best practices, Disaster Recovery, Policy and Compliance initiatives employed.<br /><br />

 <p align="center">
 <img width="90" src="https://www.noshitsecurity.com/img/wasp.png" />